FerNandoSed/glpi-container/k8s_manifests/GKE/README.md

 ```
 ## Create NFS-Share for GLPI

-Since GLPI is beig deployed in GKE, we should be able to horizontaly scale this appication.
+Since GLPI is being deployed in GKE, we should be able to horizontally scale this appication.
 For that we will need a storage with _READWRITEMANY_ _accessMode_ type.
 Default storage class will not succeed, so we need another solution.
 An NFS share can comply with our requirement.

 Create disk:
 ```bash